redstrate/redstrate.com/content/art/2022/mystery-ham.md

 mastodon_url: https://mastodon.art/@redstrate/109605001272963320
 program: Procreate
 ---
-i love big cartoony hams!
+I love stupidly big cartoony hams, and this one is no exception.
+She looks pretty happy about to eat it though :-)